Pipeline System

 -> Scorers: Assign weighted scores

--> Aggregator: Combine weighted scores (default: weighted average)
+-> Aggregate: Combine weighted scores (built-in weighted average)

 |